kalliope-project/kalliope/Docs/brain.md

   - order: "say-hello"
 ```

 You can add as many orders as you want for the signals.
-Even if literally they do not mean the same thing (For example order "say hello" and order "adventure" or whatever) as long they are in the same synaps, they will trigger the same action defined in neurons.
+Even if literally they do not mean the same thing (For example order "say hello" and order "adventure" or whatever) as long they are in the same synapse, they will trigger the same action defined in neurons.

 Note that you are not limited by the exact sentence you put in your order.
-Kalliope uses the matching, it means that you can pronounce the sentence which contains your order (so, can be much longer) and it will lauch an attached task anyway.
+Kalliope uses the matching, it means that you can pronounce the sentence which contains your order (so, can be much longer) and it will launch an attached task anyway.
 In this example, the task attached to order "say hello" will be launched even if you say
 - "say hello Kalliope"
 - "Kalliope, say hello"
 - "I want you to say hello"
 - "i say goodbye you say hello"
 - "whatever I say as long it contains say hello"

-To know if your order will be triggered by Kalliope, we recommend you to [use the GUI](kalliope_cli.md) for testing your STT engine.

 >**Note:**
 You must pay attention to define the orders as precise as possible.
 As Kalliope is based on matching, if you define your orders in different synapses too similiary, Kalliope risks to trigger more actions that you were expecting.
 For exemple, if you define two different synapses as shown below: